scoskey/m0037/notes.md

 In the last example with $0$ in the language but not $1$, the theory $T_2$ proves that there exists a least element greater than $0$, so when we go to $T_2'$ we will get a new constant symbol for $1$.
 For that matter we will get constant symbols for $2$, $3$, etc. When we construct $\mathcal H(T_2')$ we will indeed get a model of $T_2$.

-But the next and final example shows there is one more issue to consider.
+But the next motivating example shows that there is still one last issue to consider.

 **Example** Let $\mathcal L=\set{<,a,b}$, where $a,b$ are constant symbols, and let $T$ be the theory of linear orders, together with the sentence $a\neq b$.
 Then $\mathcal H$ has domain $\set{a,b}$.
 The theory doesn't prove either $a<b$ or $b<a$, so $\mathcal H$ won't satisfy either of these.
 Thus $\mathcal H$ is not a model of $T$, because it doesn't satisfy the trichotomy axiom.